Read Smith’s UPDATED plans as of August 5, 2020,

-Campus houses will be disinfected twice a day, every day.
+Once the college decides it is safe for students to return to campus, campus houses will be disinfected twice a day, every day.
 Classrooms and learning spaces will be disinfected daily, five days a week.
 In addition, a disinfecting team will be deployed to clean high-touch surfaces and areas throughout campus.
 Employees and students will also be asked to support disinfection and cleaning efforts using college-provided supplies.

 What should I do if I think I have COVID-19?

 According to the CDC, the most common symptoms of COVID-19 include fever or chills, coughing, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, and diarrhea.
 Symptoms may appear within two days of exposure and vary in severity from person to person.
 We encourage all students, staff and faculty to complete this Daily Symptom Checklist, and follow the symptoms and reporting guidelines.